-It wasn’t until I started working with Profiles Creative that I decided to change to a Limited Company.
+It wasn’t until I started working with Agencies that I decided to change to a Limited Company.
 It was really easy to change over.
 The Companies House website lets you do everything in a few minutes, and if you are organised enough you can be up and running in a few weeks.
 The only thing that took a while for me was setting up the business bank account.

 So in summary, the pros far outweight the cons.
 Find the right agency, and you won’t be sorry.